 This event is the event to be executed when an instance is destroyed.
 It is often overlooked when adding behaviours to objects, but it can be very useful, for example by creating explosion or particle effects when an enemy is killed, or for re-spawning a new instance of the object in another part of the room, or even for adding points onto a score.

 This event will be called after any event that removes an instance of the object from the room.
 So, it will be triggered if the instance is destroyed, if the room ends, or if the game ends, and is designed for you to use to "clean up" any dynamic resources that you may have in your game (like surfaces, data structures, etc...) or to perform any task that you need performed once when the instance is removed.
-Note that this event will be called only after every other event has been called, so it will always be the last event to run in any instance as it is removed from the room or the room/game is ended.
+Note that this event will be called instantly after the event that triggered it, but the instance will not actually be removed from the game until the end of the current event.
+For example, if you call instance_destroy() in the Step Event, then the Destroy Event will be called, then the Clean Up Event, and then the rest of the Step Event will finish running.
+This means that any code you have after the call to instance_destroy() will still be run and be a potential cause for errors if you've cleaned up a data structure or some other resource that the code requires, so care must be taken when using this event.

 The alarm event is split into 12 sub events, one for each of the possible alarms that can be set in an instance.
 So, when you click on the add alarm button you are presented with this window: